 Hebden is a small yet historic village nestled in Lower Wharfedale in the heart of the Yorkshire Dales.
 The village has been designated as a conservation area by the Yorkshire Dales National Park Authority since 2006.

-Many have walked along the ‘Dalesway’ which takes you along the township’s southern boundary from just outside Burnsall, to our famous suspension bridge, (built to take the workers from Thorpe to the corn mills across the river) and commonly referred to as the swinging bridge; then along the meadow – known to many for the chestnut trees that line the river bank and provide, shelter from rain, shade from the sun and a vision of beauty in the autumn plus a wonderful bounty of the conkers!
+Many have walked along the ‘Dalesway’ which takes you along the township’s southern boundary from just outside Burnsall, to our famous suspension bridge, (built in 1884 close to the "hippings" that had existed since medieval times and reputedly built after one Joseph Slack was swept off the stepping stones and drowned in a flash flood) and commonly referred to as The Swing Bridge; then along the meadow – known to many for the chestnut trees that line the river bank and provide, shelter from rain, shade from the sun and a vision of beauty in the autumn plus a wonderful bounty of the conkers!

 In line with the transparency requirements for parish councils, our documets are available at the link below:HPC Documents